NIS2 transport industry guidelines

 DEKRA as your certification partner

-At DEKRA, we understand the challenges of NIS2 implementation within the transport sector.
+At DEKRA, we specialize in navigating the challenges of NIS2 implementation in the transport sector.
 As an accredited institution, we conduct independent audits and certifications that contribute to demonstrable compliance.

 With ISO 27001 as your foundation, you take a big step toward compliance with NIS2 while strengthening your position in the supply chain.

-Stay up to date with important recent developments in the field of NIS2.
+Stay updated on the latest NIS2 developments.
 Sign up here and receive automatic updates via email.

 Sign up